Last Updated: March 26, 2026

 These fish are omnivores and will appreciate a selection of meaty foods as well as plant and vegetable matter.
 Blanched vegetables may regularly be offered on top of an algae pellet or wafer.
 To keep costs low, a high-quality sinking fish flake or pellet should be the staple of the diet.

-If you find that food is being eaten before it makes its way to the bottom of the tank, then it might be necessary to target feed lower in the water column.
+If you find that food is being eaten before it makes its way to the bottom of the tank, then it is necessary to target feed lower in the water column.

 Breeding